-During her artist residency, Israeli artist Anna Lukashevsky is out and about in the city, painting and sketching.
-Starting from her studio in the 25hours Hotel, she observes the neighbourhood around Europaallee and Langstrasse.
-The artist sketches the newly created, gentrified landscape of Europaallee, which appears empty, cool and futuristic compared to the chaotic everyday life in Tel Aviv.
-In contrast, Langstrasse, just a few metres away, shows the other face of Zurich: during the day a neighbourhood with character and street life, at night the street becomes a noisy consumer and nightlife mile with red lights.
+During her artist residency, Israeli artist Anna Lukashevsky is painting and drawing around the city, accompanied by her painter friend Maria Pomiansky from Zurich.
+Anna Lukashevsky sketches the newly created, gentrified landscape of Europaallee, which, compared to the chaotic everyday life in Tel Aviv, appears empty, cool and futuristic to her.
+In contrast, Langstrasse, just a few metres away, shows the other side of Zurich.
+During the day, it is a neighbourhood with character and street life, but at night the street becomes a noisy consumer and nightlife mile with red lights.

-In her studio, the artist works with oil paint on several medium-sized canvases at the same time.
-The paintings show views of the city, or the view from the hotel of the railway tracks, the concrete architecture and the sky over Zurich.
-The paintings and sketches, including quick studies of the hotel’s guests or portraits of hotel employees, will be exhibited in the hotel’s studio at the end of the exhibition and a zine will be published.
+In the hotel studio, the artist works with oil paints on several medium-sized canvases simultaneously.
+The paintings depict cityscapes or the view from the hotel onto the railway tracks, the concrete architecture and the sky above Zurich.
+The paintings and sketches, including quick studies of hotel guests and portraits of hotel employees, are exhibited in the hotel studio at the end of the project, and a zine is published.

 message salon embassy Zine No. 7, “Europaallee” Anna Lukashevsky, b/w, edition of 150 copies. © 2017 Anna Lukashevsky & message salon